 The tool will then generate a list of “link building queries”:

-Click on one of those queries and you get a search engine results page with link possibilities:
+Click on one of those queries, and you’ll get a search engine results page with link possibilities:

 Step #2: Identify the critical components of qualifying links

-This part is a lot harder to automate because so much of qualifying needs a human involved.
-From a broad standpoint, you know so much more about your product, market and the content landscape than a tool will.
+This part is a lot harder to automate because a human needs to be involved in a lot of the qualifying.
+From a broad standpoint, you know so much more about your product, market, and the content landscape than a tool will.
 A tool can’t tell you that links from a sports site will not work for you if you are in the airline industry.
-Hopefully it will one day, but as of now it just doesn’t exist.
+Hopefully, it will one day, but as of now, such a tool just doesn’t exist.

-And as you already know that qualifying individual websites isn’t something you can systematize, either.
-Just because you have a client in one category like mobile operating systems doesn’t mean you can treat a site dedicated to Android apps like you treat a site dedicated to Symbian OS.
+And, as you already know, qualifying individual websites isn’t something you can systematize either.
+Just because you have a client in one category, like mobile operating systems, doesn’t mean you can treat a site dedicated to Android apps like you treat a site dedicated to Symbian OS.

 Is there any way to automate this process?
 Well, there are about three places that you can do this:

 - Prospect requirements – your first step to develop some requirements on prospect links based on scores from PageRank, backlink counts, mozRank or mozTrust.
-For example, you could develop requirements that a page that is a potential link prospect has to have a homepage PageRank of 5 and URL PageRank as 3.
+For example, you could develop requirements that a page that is a potential link prospect has to have a homepage PageRank of 5 and URL PageRank of 3.
 This way you can set a baseline level of value so you know that you are going after established websites.
-In most cases you are going to have to do this by hand, but you can delegate it to a college kid.
+In most cases, you will have to do this by hand, but you can also delegate it to a college kid.